Can I Sell My Business Online for Free?

 Well, you risk losing value by putting your business on the open market without the right exposure, only to be discouraged by the lack of quality enquiries.

-It can take 6-9 months to sell your business, so you are wasting valuable time and potential value, but sitting on these low performing sites.
+It can take 6-9 months to sell your business, so you are wasting valuable time and potential value, by sitting on these low performing sites.

 The buyer you want is genuine, cashed-up, and experienced and they usually aren’t scrolling free sites.
 Listings on these platforms are often seen as less valuable compared to those on established business for sale websites.